AshDubey8/the-most-basic-weather-api-ever/README.md

 # Weather API

-A simple weather API built with TypeScript, Node.js, and Express that fetches real-time weather data from WeatherAPI.
+A weather API built with TypeScript, Node.js, and Express that fetches weather data from WeatherAPI.

 ## Features

-- Clean web interface for weather searches
+- Web interface for weather searches
 - Current weather data for any city
 - Multi-day weather forecast
 - Temperature in both Celsius and Fahrenheit